eugeneswalker/gitlab-chart/doc/installation/deployment.md

 #### Dynamic IPs with external-dns

-If you plan to use an automatic DNS registration service like [external-dns](https://github.com/kubernetes-sigs/external-dns), you won't need any additional configuration.
+If you plan to use an automatic DNS registration service like [external-dns](https://github.com/kubernetes-sigs/external-dns), you won't need any additional configuration for GitLab, but you will need to deploy it to your cluster.
+If external-dns is your choice, the project page [has a comprehensive guide](https://github.com/kubernetes-sigs/external-dns#deploying-to-a-cluster) for each supported provider.

 If you provisioned a GKE cluster using the scripts in this repo, [external-dns](https://github.com/kubernetes-sigs/external-dns) is already installed in your cluster.